StephenCleary/blog-stephencleary-dotcom/blog/_posts/2010-11-16-few-words-on-guids.md

 ---
 layout: post
 title: "A Few Words on GUIDs"
-tags: ["Programming", ".NET"]
 ---

-I keep seeing a lot of confusion in programmers as to how exactly GUIDs work, likeliness of collision, etc. I did some work [a while ago](http://blog.stephencleary.com/2009/08/alternative-guids-for-mobile-devices.html) developing my own GUID, so I thought I'd post some clarifications about GUIDs.
+I keep seeing a lot of confusion in programmers as to how exactly GUIDs work, likeliness of collision, etc. I did some work [a while ago]({% post_url 2009-08-17-alternative-guids-for-mobile-devices %}) developing my own GUID, so I thought I'd post some clarifications about GUIDs.

 ## The Standard

 First off, GUIDs do have a standard: [RFC 4122](http://www.apps.ietf.org/rfc/rfc4122.html).
 However, there are other types of GUIDs; these will be called "non-conforming GUIDs" in this blog post.